TritonDataCenter/mdata-docs/mdata/protocol.md

-# Joyent Metadata Protocol Specification (Version 2)
+# Triton SmartOS Metadata Protocol Specification (Version 2)

 ## 1. Introduction

-Joyent [SmartOS][1] provides a facility to store arbitrary key-value pairs alongside the configuration of a virtual guest instance.
-In the global zone of a standalone SmartOS system (in use as a hypervisor), the root user may inspect or update metadata values using the [vmadm\(1M)][4] tool.
-In a [Triton][3] cloud deployment, or in the Joyent Public Cloud, the customer or administrator may use [CloudAPI][2] to query and update metadata for guest instances.
+Triton [SmartOS][1] provides a facility to store arbitrary key-value pairs alongside the configuration of a virtual guest instance.
+In the global zone of a standalone SmartOS system (in use as a hypervisor), the root user may inspect or update metadata values using the [`vmadm(8)`][4] tool.
+In a [Triton][3] cloud deployment, the customer or administrator may use [CloudAPI][2] to query and update metadata for guest instances.

 Once metadata has been provided to the system, it can then be accessed from within the guest instance (either an OS virtualised, or zone, instance; or a KVM hardware virtualised instance).
-Joyent strongly recommends the use of [the provided command-line tools][5] when accessing the metadata services.
+It is strongly recommended the use of [the provided command-line tools][5] when accessing the metadata services.
 These tools currently build on SmartOS and GNU/Linux, with support for more platforms to come.
-If you are a Joyent Public Cloud customer, or are using the SmartOS template images available at [images.joyent.com][6], then you may already have the _mdata-client_ tools installed in your guest instance.
+If you are a Triton Data Center user, or are using the SmartOS template images available at [images.smartos.org][6], then you may already have the `mdata-client` tools installed in your guest instance.

 ## 2. Conventions